-Our R&D approvals panel reviews all technology innovation projects before they progress with NIA/NIC funding.
-This is to ensure that the project aligns with our strategy, offers value for money, and is expected to deliver benefits that will justify the cost and risk.
-Following feedback from our Transmission innovation strategy, we are also aiming to reorganise our R&D approvals panel over the course of 2013 to include a number of external stakeholders such as University of Strathclyde for external verification.
-External governance will allow further scrutiny of our investments to ensure value for money, however we will balance this against any potential conflicts of interest that external involvement could introduce.
+Following feedback from our Transmission innovation strategy, we have also reorganised our R&D approvals panel to include a number of external stakeholders such as University of Strathclyde for external verification.
+External governance will allow further scrutiny of our investments to ensure value for money; however we will balance this against any potential conflicts of interest that external involvement could introduce.